cdktf/cdktf-provider-snowflake/docs/account.csharp.md

 - *Type:* string

-Specifies the identifier (i.e. name) for the account; must be unique within an organization, regardless of which Snowflake Region the account is in.
-In addition, the identifier must start with an alphabetic character and cannot contain spaces or special characters except for underscores (_).
+Specifies the identifier (i.e. name) for the account.
+It must be unique within an organization, regardless of which Snowflake Region the account is in and must start with an alphabetic character and cannot contain spaces or special characters except for underscores (_).
 Note that if the account name includes underscores, features that do not accept account names with underscores (e.g. Okta SSO or SCIM) can reference a version of the account name that substitutes hyphens (-) for the underscores.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#name Account#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#name Account#name}

 ---